-Any arbitrary post-processing to output of a differentially private mechanism does not reverse the privacy protection.
-Therefore, auditor can use the noisy scores to apply any post-processing computations to test for fairness without incurring additional privacy cost to the platform or its users.

 4.3.4 Auditor Evaluates Fairness of Relevance Scores.
-Finally, the auditor uses the noisy distribution of scores to test whether there is a disparity between the relevance scores the algorithm assigns to different demographic groups.
+Finally, the auditor uses the noisy distribution of scores to test whether there is a disparity between the relevance scores the algorithm assigns to the different demographic groups.
+Any arbitrary post-processing to the output of the differentially private mechanism from the prior step does not reverse the privacy protection.
+Therefore, the auditor can use the noisy scores to apply any post-processing computations to test for fairness without further reducing the privacy of the users.

 The specific metric of fairness depends on the type of algorithmic bias the auditor is interested in testing for.
-For example, to study bias in the delivery of employment ads, the auditor may use Equality of Opportunity as a metric for fairness since the definition takes qualification of people into account, which is a relevant factor for the context of employment [34].
+For example, to study bias in the delivery of employment ads, the auditor may use Equality of Opportunity as a metric for fairness, since it takes qualification of people for jobs into account, which is a relevant factor for the context of employment [43].
 We further explore this scenario in our theoretical result in §5.